Pompeii (film): Plot

 Meanwhile, Corvus forces Cassia to agree to marry him by threatening to have her family killed for supposed treason against Emperor Titus.
 When Milo and Atticus win, Cassia defies Corvus by holding a "thumbs-up", saving them from execution.
 Corvus has her locked up in the villa and has his officer Proculus fight Milo one-on-one.
 Their battle is interrupted when Mount Vesuvius erupts, creating tremors that cause the arena to collapse, sending Milo and Proculus crashing to the dungeons.
-Milo opens up the gates, allowing his fellow gladiators a chance to attack; Proculus escapes, while Bellator is killed.
+Milo opens up the gates, allowing his fellow gladiators a chance to attack their captors; Proculus escapes, while Bellator is killed by the mob.
 Enraged, the critically injured Severus tries to kill an unconscious Corvus, only for him to awaken, stab him instead and escape.

 Flaming debris rains down upon the city as everyone tries to flee to the harbor.
-One fireball sinks a ship, killing the escaping Graecus.
 Before succumbing to her injuries, Aurelia tells Milo that Cassia is at the villa.
 There, Milo manages to save Cassia, but Ariadne is killed when the villa collapses into the Mediterranean Sea.
-Atticus tries to reach the harbor, which is destroyed with several ships when a tsunami created by the volcano smashes into the city.
+One fireball sinks a ship, killing the escaping Graecus.
+Atticus tries to reach the harbor, which is destroyed along with several ships when a tsunami created by the volcano smashes into the city.
 Reuniting with Atticus, Milo suggests searching the arena for horses to escape.

-As the gladiators face Roman soldiers at the arena, Cassia is abducted by Corvus.
+As the gladiators face Roman soldiers at the arena, Cassia goes to see her fallen parents but is abducted by Corvus.
 Milo chases after the chariot carrying the two while Atticus fights Proculus.
 Atticus is mortally wounded in the duel, but nonetheless manages to kill Proculus.
 Cassia frees herself before the chariot crashes into the Temple of Apollo.
 Milo and Corvus duel aboard the chariot as a fireball destroys the temple.
 Cassia then chains Corvus to a building, as Milo reveals who he is.
-He declares that his gods are coming to punish Corvus.
+He declares that Celtic gods are coming to punish Corvus.
 Milo and Cassia ride off as a pyroclastic surge races into the city, incinerating Corvus.
 At the arena, Atticus proclaims that he dies a free man before being consumed with the city.

 At the outskirts, the horse throws off Milo and Cassia.
-Milo tells Cassia to leave him, explaining the horse is not fast enough to carry them both.
-Instead, she sends the horse off, knowing they cannot outrun the surge.
+Milo tells Cassia to leave him, explaining that the horse is not fast enough to carry them both.
+Instead, she lets the horse go, knowing they cannot outrun the surge.
 In their final moments, they kiss as the surge engulfs them.
 When the dust settles, their petrified bodies are shown in an eternal embrace.